seangoodvibes/DelugeDocs/docs/documentation/introduction/concepts.md

 ## Parts of a song

 Song
-: A discrete creative endeavour, generally aligned with one (but sometimes several) project files on the Deluge.
-Note: Avoid using the word "song" unless referring specifically to Song Mode.
-"Project" is a broader term that captures sketches, 8-bar loops, jams, live recording templates, experiments, and more in addition to the idea of a "song" with a beginning, middle, and end.

-A discrete creative endeavour, such as an arrangement, sketch, 8-bar loop, jam, live recording template, or musical experiment.
+: A discrete creative endeavour, such as an arrangement, sketch, 8-bar loop, jam, live recording template, or musical experiment.
 A song is always associated with at least one song file on the Deluge.
 Note: Don't use the word "project" or "track" for this meaning.

 Song file
 : A file on the SD card that stores all of the information about a song.